 Stop at the top if you can.
 There is a provincial park with an awesome hiking trail.
 It is a 3-4 hour hike and it is not difficult.
 It will take you to a spot where you will have a breathtaking view of Middle Head, North and South Bays, the Ingonish coastline and the highlands plateau.

 You may be able to see the outline of St. Paul's Island to the north on a clear day.
-Scooting along the coastline once you descend Cape Smokey is fun.
+Scooting along the coastline as you descend Cape Smokey is fun but please go slow because there are many curves and bends in the road and it is steep.
 Just when you think you can't see the ocean it pops through the trees again!

 Driving down the coast you'll come across several gift shops.
 There are shops selling pottery, stained glass, interesting clothing items (Sew Inclined), wood art and leather works.

 Continue for about 60 km and you'll enter the St. Ann's Bay area.
-You'll come across a right turn towards St. Ann's.
+You'll come across a right turn (just after Indian Brook) which will take you towards St. Ann's.
 This is where the Cabot Trail continues.
-This area is known as the St. Ann's Loop and it is home to numerous artists and their shops.
-Take the time to stop and browse.

 Do you feel the need to stretch your legs?
 You can check out the North River Falls Trail which is located at North River, just past Tarbot.
+This is a fantastic hiking trail.
 Watch for the signs.

 Next stop on the trail is the Gaelic College.
 The Gaelic College is a very unique place.
-Do you have any scottish blood in your family?
+Do you have any Scottish heritage in your family?

 Do you want to learn a little about the fiddle or the bagpipes....or perhaps highland dancing?